 a)The contract includes only such goods, accessories and work or services as are specified in the quotation or acknowledgement accompanying these Conditions of Sale.

 b)Any advice or recommendation given by the Company or its employees or agents to the purchaser or its employees or agents as to the storage, application or use of the goods which is not confirmed in writing by the Company and is followed or acted upon entirely at the purchaser’s own risk the Company shall not be liable for any such advice or recommendation which is not so confirmed.

 a)The price payable for goods or services shall unless otherwise stated by the Company in writing be the price of the Company current at the date of dispatch or execution and in the case of an order for delivery or execution by instalments the price payable for each instalment shall be the price of the Company current at the date of such instalment.

-b)Unless otherwise expressly stated to be firm for a period, the Company’s prices are subject to variation to take account of variations in costs.
+b)Unless otherwise expressly stated in writing to be firm for a defined period, the Company’s prices are subject to variation to take account of variations in costs.
 The Company accordingly reserves the right to adjust the invoice price without notice by the amount of any increase or decrease in such costs after the price is quoted.

-c)All prices are exclusive of Value Added Tax and this will be charged at the applicable rate and recoverable as part of the price by the Company.
+d)All prices are exclusive of Value Added Tax and this will be charged at the applicable rate and recoverable as part of the price by the Company.

 a)Unless otherwise agreed in writing, payment is due, for Purchasers who have an agreed credit account, by the last day of the month following that of dispatch of the goods or provision of services.